Phoenix Office of Arts and Culture

 A panel per discipline comprising conflict-free artists and arts workers will review all completed applications and ultimately select projects for funding based on the evaluation criteria shown below.

 An application is considered complete if it has responded to all the narrative questions and has included the required attachments (artist resume, artist statement, and work samples).
-Project budget will not be scored by panelists but is required to be considered a complete application.
+Project budget will be considered by panelists throughout their review and scoring.

 Recommended Projects